Tokololo/json-ptr-store/README.md

     const obs = store.get('/pages/welcome/heading');
     obs.subscribe(res => console.log(res));
 Any time that the value at the json pointer changes the get observable will  emit the new value.
-Not only will PtrStore (using its default configuration) detect when the value at '/pages/welcome/heading' changes, but it will also detect should any value along that path change.
+It will also detect should any value along the json ptr path (root or children) change.
+Hence, if you issue a get at the following path:

-    ie: store.set([{ ptr: '/pages/welcome', value: { heading: 'my heading' }}]);

-This works in both directions, ie:

-    store.get('/pages');
+    '/pages/welcome/items'

-will detect the following set:
+it will emit if the value at the following ptrs change:

-    store.set([{ ptr: '/pages/welcome/heading/subheadings/4', value: 'my sub-heading' }]);
-  Get also takes a strictness flag to override the store default.
+    '/pages/welcome'
+    '/pages/welcome/items/4'

+This behavior is influenced by the strictness that is set.
+If strictness is `none` the new value will emit even if the change that was made results in the same value.
+If strictness is set as
+`isEqualRemoveUndefinedSorted` then it will do a deep comparison and only emit if the value is deep unequal.
+The strictness flag can be set on the store as a whole, or an individual Get() can override it.

+You can manually unsubscribe from the observable returned by get() though on store.destroy() all subscriptions will be released.
 ## Slicing values
 The store values can also be sliced which returns the value directly, ie: